Published August 4, 2017

 According to the AIA Buffalo/WNY, this year’s winners demonstrated a strong commitment and passion for architecture through notable academic achievements and community volunteerism.

 Among the three scholarship recipients are Buffalo natives Dylan Burns, who is pursuing the dual Master of Architecture and Master of Urban Planning; and Justina Dziama, a student in the dual Master of Architecture and Media Architecture program at the Bauhaus Universitat Weimar in Germany.
 The third awardee is Rebecca Sultz, also a Buffalo native who is a fourth-year architecture student at Penn State.

 A WNY Prosperity Fellow, Presidential Scholar and recipient of the SUNY Chancellor’s Award for Student Excellence, Dylan Burns graduated Summa Cum Laude from UB with a Bachelor of Science in Architecture.
 He has participated in the U.S. Department of Energy Solar Decathlon, volunteered for Habitat for Humanity, and been a participant in the US-UK Fulbright Commission Summer Institutes.

-Justina Dziama has taught freshman architecture studio as a graduate teaching assistant and has worked for Architectural Practice Davidson Rafailidis.
+Justina Dziama has taught freshman architecture studio as a graduate teaching assistant and has worked for UB architecture faculty members Georg Rafailidis and Stephanie Davidson.
 She was involved in the Indeterminacy Festival designing and fabricating a series of inflatable spaces in collaboration with Stanzi Vaubel.

 The local chapter also presented the first AIA/UB Undergraduate Scholarship at the School of Architecture and Planning's Award's Day celebration in May.
 Elizabeth K. Gilman, a junior in the architecture program, is the first to benefit from the $2,000 scholarship, which is awarded annually to a department-selected student who has demonstrated outstanding academic and architectural talent.